hackclub/hackclub/workshops/digit_recognition/README.md

     y_train original shape (60000,)

 Before preparing the dataset, let us look at some samples of training data.
 When approaching machine learning problems, visualizing data, when possible, is a great thing to do since it gives useful insights.
+We can do this using Matplotlib, a Python library that allows us to create simple plots and images from mathematical data.

 ```py